- Publication 551 - Introductory Material

 Increase the basis by the following amounts.

 If the other party to the exchange assumes your liabilities, treat the debt assumption as money you received in the exchange.

 You trade a parcel of real property with an adjusted basis of $60,000 for another parcel of real property with an FMV of $52,000 and $10,000 cash.
 You realize a gain of $2,000 (the FMV of the parcel of real property received plus the cash minus the adjusted basis of real property you traded ($52,000 + $10,000 – $60,000)).
 You must include all $2,000 of the gain in income as recognized gain because the gain is less than the cash received.
 Your basis in the newly acquired parcel of real property is as follows:

 If you sell property and buy similar property in two mutually dependent transactions, you may have to treat the sale and purchase as a single nontaxable exchange.

-If you have property used partly for business and partly for personal use, and you exchange it in a nontaxable exchange for property to be used wholly or partly in your business, the basis of the property you receive is figured separately for the business and nonbusiness use parts.
+If you have real property, a portion of which is used for business and a portion of which is used for personal use, and you exchange it in a nontaxable exchange for real property to be used wholly or partly in your business, the basis of the property you receive is figured separately for the business and nonbusiness use parts.
 The part of the property used for business is an exchange of like-kind property.
-The personal-use part of the property is property on which gain is recognized and loss is not recognized.
+The personal-use part of the property is property on which gain is recognized.